Minnesota daycare owner charged in $4.6 million fraud scheme

 The split, in one line

-Coverage now splits between scheme mechanics (Examiner), influencer angle (Post), and COVID-program exploitation (Wire)—with Daily Wire emphasizing federal abuse of pandemic relief funds.
+Coverage splits between scheme mechanics (Examiner), influencer angle (Post), COVID-program exploitation (Wire), and flight-risk drama (Newsmax), emphasizing federal abuse of pandemic relief funds and individual criminal desperation.

 How each outlet covered it